henrylawson/photish/README.md

 [NGINX](http://nginx.org/), [Apache HTTP Server](https://httpd.apache.org/), or
 even on [Github Pages](https://pages.github.com/).

+Photish has been created with speed and efficiency in mind.
+Threads are used to parallelize image transcoding to achieve maximum utilization of your CPU during generation.
+A cache file is then used to ensure that unless the image has changed, it is not needlessly regenerated.
+This results in a responsive and fast local development environment, making it easy to perfect the design of your photo based website without having to wait for regeneration.

 ## Getting Started

 It is strongly recommended to read through the [Installation](#installation)